xdas-dev/xdas/docs/user-guide/pipeline/picking.md

   * time (time): 2026-05-20T00:21:59.771 to 2026-05-20T00:23:59.761
 ```

-The `nan` rows the repr shows are the ends of the record, blinded by the
+The `nan` values at both ends of each row are the ends of the record, blinded
-model's own `annotate_batch_post` as SeisBench blinds them; the values in
+by the model's own `annotate_batch_post` as SeisBench blinds them; the values
-between are the characteristic function.
+in between are the characteristic function.

 The `phase` coordinate carries the model's own labels, so a class is selected
 by name — `cft.sel(phase="P")` — and never by position.
 That matters more than